oferwald/transposh/readme.txt

 5. Widget style selection

 == Release notes ==
+* 2009/06/09 - 0.2.4
+ * Fixed bugs with database prefixes (thanks again [Mike](http://www.nostate.com/))
+ * Translation of keywords and description meta tags (thanks again [Mike](http://www.nostate.com/))
+ * Fix for RSS feeds provided in other languages
+ * Fixed compatability to show support for wordpress 2.8
+ * Support footer insertion of scripts in wordpress 2.8
+ * Fixed issues of html entities breaking when they should not (thanks [Karl](http://www.wp-plugin-archive.de/))
+ * Lang is now set in the headers for real
+ * Fixed compatability with themes using annoying query_posts with no consideration (thanks [Karl](http://www.wp-plugin-archive.de/))
 * 2009/06/03 - 0.2.3
  * Revamped plugin setting page to a more useful one (code adapted from [code-styling.de](http://www.code-styling.de/))
  * Widget settings may be changed from settings page (thanks [Db0](http://dbzer0.com/))